 What Can I Do with a Pre-Med Degree?

 A degree in pre-med is designed to prepare you for medical school, but that doesn't mean you have to be a doctor.
-Read on to find out about education and career options available to you when you complete a pre-med program.
-Schools offering Health Science degrees can also be found in these popular choices.
+Read on to discover more information on pre-med education and what jobs you can get with a pre-med degree.

 If you dream of becoming a physician, a pre-med program can provide you with a strong science curriculum that serves as a foundation for medical school.
 It's important to note that most medical schools don't require a specific undergraduate major; in fact, many schools encourage diversity in their candidates' course of study and routinely admit non-science majors.
 Most medical schools require that your undergraduate program include a minimum number of courses in science and math, including biology, chemistry, organic chemistry, physics and calculus.